-Kansas City has been a BBQ town since the early 1900’s when Henry Perry arrived from Memphis and started smoking meat in a trolley barn near 18th & Vine.
+Kansas City has been a barbecue town since the early 1900’s when Henry Perry arrived from Memphis and started smoking meat in a trolley barn near 18th & Vine.
 The BBQ in KC is characterized by three things: the wide variety of meats (even fish) that are used; the dry spice rub used before it gets smoked; and the tomato-based sauce it’s bathed in.
 As a result, it’s arguably some of the best in the country.
-But it’s a little harder if you’re a vegetarian.
+But it’s a little harder if you’re a vegetarian, like me, living in Kansas City.

 As a pescatarian for the past ten years, I’ve often shied away from eating at BBQ restaurants.
-However, you can’t live in Kansas City and avoid them.
+However, you can’t live in this city and avoid them, especially if you host out-of-town guests.
 Luckily, many BBQ joints have figured out that some of their guests don’t prefer a giant rack of ribs on their plate.
 A few have gone a step further and provide some great BBQ-themed cocktails as well.
 Without further ado, here are my picks for the best vegetarian BBQ in Kansas City!

 I’ve been hearing about Q39 for quite awhile, but didn’t really see a reason to visit.
 Then, last weekend, I just had a craving for BBQ sauce, looked up their menu and saw a couple of good options.
 We went to the South location in Overland Park, KS but they have a second (original) location in Midtown/Westport on the Missouri side of the state line.